|Archival image of a Vol State training session from the early days.|

 It is there you will learn what your real chafing and blister issues are and how best to deal with them.
 It is there you will learn how some of the things that have been serving you well enough in shorter ultras may fail out there beyond that experience.
 It is there you will learn how sleep works (or doesn’t work) in a multi-day effort.
 It is there you will (start to) learn how long you can really continue when you just plain hurt.

 In a short-loop multi-day you can learn all those things in a very forgiving and well-supported environment.
-Again, I was so glad I had this experience behind me when I stepped off the fairy.
+Again, I was so glad I had this experience behind me when I stepped off the ferry.

 “Or… you could just do the race.”